bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 user by organizing content in a way that makes it easier to understand.
 Who knows?

-Soon you\'ll be building your own web pages and you\'ll be able to test out some of the techniques shown in this section.
+Soon you&apos;ll be building your own web pages and you&apos;ll be able to test out some of the techniques shown in this section.

-Don\'t forget the repeat and min-max functions, they\'ll save you time and effort.
+Don&apos;t forget the repeat and min-max functions, they&apos;ll save you time and effort.

 # Grids and flexbox cheat sheet

-Note: '\|' stands for alternatives or OR.
+Note: '&verbar;' stands for alternatives or OR.

 # Grid